T-34 (film): Filming

 The shooting process of T-34 started on 23 February and continued for 61 days.
-Some scenes were shot in Moscow, Kaluga and Moscow regions, others in the Czech Republic, Prague, Kačina (library) Loket (Sokolov District) Rudolfinum and Terezin.
+Some scenes were shot in Moscow, Kaluga and Moscow regions, others in the Czech Republic, Prague, Kačina (library), Loket, Rudolfinum and Terezín.
 For the picture, more than 25 scale sceneries were built, among them a Russian village and a prisoner of war camp.

 Five military-historical consultants took part in the making of the film.

 Pre-production

 In the film, several real T-34 tanks were remade and updated for the film.
 The film also used several German and Soviet vehicles, such as the Sd.Kfz.
 251 half-track.
-The Panther tanks with Zimmerit paste were made from T-55 tanks distinguishable by the five large main wheels.
+The Panther tanks with Zimmerit paste were made from T-55 tanks distinguishable by the five large roadwheels.

 Production designer Konstantin Pagutin spent a whole month building an entire village in a field near the village of Starlkowka, Kluj County, although the houses were destroyed at the beginning of the film, each one was designed in its own particular style, including hand-picked decorations and props.